stephenlepisto/wixtoolsetexamples/README.md

    md work
    cd work
    ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-   Change `%HOMEPATH%` to a more preferred root folder, if desired.
+   Change "`%HOMEPATH%`" to a more preferred root folder, if desired.
 2. Use git to get the example source code from GitHub.com:
    ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cmd}
    git https://github.com/stephenlepisto/wixtoolsetexamples.git
    ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 3. Start Visual Studio 2022, select the option to load an existing solution,
    then navigate to where the wixtoolsetexamples were downloaded and load the
-   wixtoolsetexamples.sln solution file.
+   `wixtoolsetexamples.sln` solution file.
 4. From the Visual Studio menu, select `Build` > `Batch Build...` to open the
    Batch Build dialog box.
 5. Click the `Select All` button then click the `Build` button.